The following article describes the configuration required in Sage before using Tradebox. This advice can also be viewed in the following video:

 1. 3rd Party Intergration

 Tradebox integrates with Sage Accounts using the Sage Data Objects (SDO) tools.
 To allow Tradebox to speak with Sage the 3rd Party Integration needs to be activated.
-The activation is specific for each version number of Sage Accounts, so, for example, if you upgrade from V22 to V23 you will need to re-enable 3rd Party Integration.
+Click here for our guide and the activation keys you should use.

 2. Create a new Sage user exclusively for Tradebox.